Ralph Nader: Early life and education

-After graduating from Princeton, Nader began studying at Harvard Law School, though he quickly became bored by his courses.
+After graduating from Princeton, Nader enrolled at Harvard Law School, though he quickly became bored by his courses.
 While at Harvard, Nader would frequently skip classes to hitchhike across the U.S. where he would engage in field research on Native American issues and migrant worker rights.
-He earned a LL.B. from Harvard in 1958.
+He earned a Bachelor of Laws (LL.B.) from Harvard in 1958.
 Nader identified with libertarian philosophy in his youth, but gradually shifted away in his early 20s.
 Although Nader acknowledged that he "didn't like public housing because it disadvantaged landlords unfairly", his viewpoint changed when he "saw the slums and what landlords did".
 After graduating from Harvard, Nader served in the U.S. Army as a cook and was posted to Fort Dix.

 Career

 Early history

 In 1959, Nader was admitted to the bar and began practice as a lawyer in Hartford, Connecticut, while also lecturing at the University of Hartford and traveling to the Soviet Union, Chile, and Cuba, where he filed dispatches for the Christian Science Monitor and The Nation.
 In 1964, he moved to Washington, D.C., taking a position as a consultant to Assistant Secretary of Labor Daniel Patrick Moynihan.